Cremation or burial – which is the right choice for you?

 Following cremation, the remains are removed from the coffin and put into the vessel of the family’s choosing.
 The entire process takes about four hours.
 Depending on a person’s wishes, ashes can either be scattered or a portion can also be permanently held somewhere for future generations to visit.

 The decision to be buried or cremated can also be impacted by an individual’s religious or cultural beliefs.
 Cremation may not be permitted by some religions, and this will guide the final decision.
 You may need to speak to your religious cleric or leader before deciding what to do.

-Interestingly, there are now ‘green’ funeral options, which is a funeral that aims to make as little impact upon the environment as possible.5 During a ‘green’ funeral, bodies are interred in a designated ‘green’ burial site – often without embalming – and in a 100% natural and biodegradable shroud or coffin.
+Interestingly, there are now ‘green’ funeral options, which are funerals that aim to make as little impact upon the environment as possible.
+During a ‘green’ funeral, bodies are interred in a designated ‘green’ burial site – often without embalming – and in a 100% natural and biodegradable shroud or coffin.
 A person can also opt for no headstone or a green headstone which is often an engraved stone, tree or flowers.

 There are other practical considerations such as families who live long distances apart or in other countries.
 If a person is cremated, transporting their remains is often simpler and more cost-effective, so this is also something you may need to consider before making a decision.

 Alternatively, if someone chooses to be buried after a funeral then friends and family will have a permanent place to visit and remember them.
 However, if a person is cremated they can ask to have their remains scattered at a place of significance to them.